 OneNet Mailing List Information

 Mailing list documentation is available online at the GNU Mailman Documentation site.
-If you have any problems with a mailing list, please contact OneNet customer support toll-free at 888.5.OneNet or in Oklahoma City at 405.225.9444.
+If you have any problems with a mailing list, please contact OneNet helpdesk support toll-free at 888.5.OneNet or in Oklahoma City at 405.225.9444.

 - The GNU Mailman – List Administrator’s Manual contains information for mailing list owners and managers.

 - A Mailing List Features document is also available online.

 General Mailing List Information